JaviMaligno/CNNclouds/README.md

 ## Results

 The model I have uploaded is just the final one that I decided to keep in the end, but I have made several experiments tweaking different parameters.
-For instance, increasing the number of filters in convolution layers improves the performance, but also makes the model slow.
+For instance, I tried different number of filters for each convolution layer.
 Changing the dropout also varies the performance but in a non-linear way, I found that it works better between 0.25 and 0.5.